Training

 Spring term courses (please follow the links for the course description)

-Imperial Business School Research Methods
+Imperial College Business School Methods

-If you would like to register, please contact Nicola Hann (n.hann@imperial.ac.uk) Senior Programme Manager, Doctoral Programme at Imperial College.
-Please note that attendance is subject to the agreement of the module leader.
+Please note that attendance is subject to availability and the agreement of the module leader.
+Some modules may have prerequisites.

 Impact by Design – The Policy Institute, KCL